Belvoir Media Group

-Belvoir Media Group headquartered in Norwalk, Connecticut, is one of the nation's leading multi-channel publishers of consumer-interest websites, newsletters, magazines and books.
+Belvoir Media Group is an American publisher of consumer-interest websites, newsletters, magazines and books.
 It publishes more than 30 monthly titles across a wide range of interest sectors, including human health, pets, marine, aviation and organic farming.
-Belvoir also publishes more than 100 special health reports — thirty-thousand word white papers on topics that include Macular Degeneration and the Aging Eye, Heart Failure, and Living with Diabetes.
+Belvoir also publishes more than 100 special health reports, which are 30,000-word white papers.
 The company owns numerous websites published in concert with its many titles, and runs the publishing operations of Harvard Medical School and Tufts University.

 History

 The progenitor of Belvoir Media Group was Belvoir Publications Inc. It was purchased by Belvoir Chairman Robert Englander in 1972, and consisted of a single title, Aviation Consumer.
 The publication was characterized by an advertising-free, subscriber-supported, high-value-content format modeled on Consumer Reports magazine that would become a Belvoir trademark.

 Practical Sailor was acquired in 1975, and Aviation Safety, also for pilots, was launched in 1980.
 During this period, Belvoir acquired additional titles in the aviation and marine domains—Light Plane Maintenance, IFR (which stands for “instrument flight rules”), and Boatbuilder.
 The company started Powerboat Reports in 1989.
 An audio information service, Pilot's Audio Update, and a newsletter titled IFR Refresher were acquired in 1992.

 The mid-1990s witnessed an energetic effort to apply Belvoir's ads-free, consumer newsletter format to the equine world.
 The company started Michael Plumb's Horse Journal, purchased The Horse (from Tufts University) and started John Lyon's Perfect Horse, a training and horse-care publication with a western horsemanship focus.
 Later equine acquisitions included Rodeo (formerly Spin to Win) and Trailrider.
-Now renamed Belvoir Media Group, the company sold the equine division in 2012 to Active Interest Media.
+In 2012, The company sold the equine division to Active Interest Media.

-In 2002, the company acquired AVweb.com, the nation's leading online news and information service for pilots, and, in 2003 Kitplanes for builders of full-size aircraft.
+In 2002, the company acquired AVweb.com, an online news and information service for pilots.
+In 2003, it acquired Kitplanes for builders of full-size aircraft.